yonikremer/grouped_sampling/README.md

 ## My high school research project in computer science.

 # The research question:
-> Can we use generate n tokens using less than n calls to a Causal Language model with decoder only transformer architecture?
+> Can we use generate n tokens using less than n calls to a Causal Language model?
 > If yes, How?
-How the text generated in this way different from the text generated using n calls?
+> How the text generated in this way differs from the text generated using n calls?
 > If no, Why?
-> I show that such an algorithm is possible,
-> and the text generated using this algorithm is different from the text generated using n calls.
-> I will also so significant improvement in the runtime of my algorithm.

 # The Answer:

 You CAN generate n tokens with less than n calls to A Causal Language Model.

 In fact, You can generate long texts with a single call to A Causal Language Model.

-The grouped sampling algorithm is more efficient than all existing algorithms The algorithm succeeded more than the existing alternative in the experiments.
+The grouped sampling algorithm is more efficient than all existing algorithms.

+The algorithm succeeded more than the existing alternative in the experiments.

 # Using Grouped Sampling: